Home » Vegas Betting Guide » Spread Betting Guide

 So in this case, if a bettor is betting against the spread they would need the Rams to lose by no more than 4 points in order to be “covered.”

-Spread betting is largely dictated by the amount of money being wagered on the lines that week, as well as weekly injury reports.
-For example in football, if there Patrick Mahomes breaks his ankle in pre-season, it means that the Chiefs will get a decrease in the spread, probably putting them somewhere around -3.5.
+Spread betting is largely dictated by the amount of money being wagered on the lines that week, as well as injuries or big news items.

 We’ve covered the NFL already, but it is unrivaled when it comes to spread betting.
 There is no other sport that comes close to spread betting when it comes to American football.
 While this is true, there are also spread betting opportunities in the NHL, MLB, and MLS (including in soccer betting for all competitions).